SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 <b>Increase accuracy</b>:
-* No auxilary sources were checked, incorporating auxilary data could further improve the model accuracy.
+* No auxiliary sources were checked, incorporating auxiliary data could further improve the model accuracy.
 * Get more information related to the test data.
 To give an example, what is the idea behind the interpolations?
 Are the interpolations also present in the test data?
 * The model could be made more global:
     * pushing it to the extreme - all time series could be predicted at once